April 17, 2012

 FAYETTEVILLE STATE MEN’S BASKETBALL...

-The Fayetteville State University men’s basketball team dropped a non-conference contest 80...
+The Fayetteville State University men’s basketball team suffered a 75-72 cross-divisional...

-The Fayetteville State University men’s basketball team will travel to Concord, WV to open ...
+The Fayetteville State University men’s basketball team lost to defending CIAA champions...